 - Travel to and from a research site.

 - Supplies and equipment specific to the proposed project not generally available in an institutional research laboratory.

 Expenses Not Reimbursed:

 - Educational programs, tuition, room and board, textbooks, curriculum development.

 - Purchase of supplies and equipment considered standard and normally available in an institutional research laboratory (i.e. common laboratory chemicals, Petri dishes, agar, pipettes, glassware, etc.).

 - Salaries or stipends for applicants or assistants.

 - Manuscript preparation and publication costs.

 The student who receives the grant will be expected to present his/her findings at a High Country Audubon Society meeting within one year of the completion of the research.
 We also ask that the grant recipient acknowledge this grant in papers, presentations, etc. that come out of the research.

-Applications must be received by June 30, 2018.
-The award winner will be announced at the HCAS Annual Membership Meeting on July 17, 2018.
-Funds will be available by August 1, 2018.
+Information for the current grant will be posted on this website by mid-May each year.
+Applications must be received by June 30.
+The award winner will be announced at the HCAS Annual Membership Meeting in July which is held on the third Tuesday.